-Jessamyn (rhymes with specimen) is a non-traditional fifth year undergraduate at Rutgers University.
-After a ten-year career in knitting and textiles, they returned to school in summer 2018 to pursue an interest in mathematics; they anticipate graduating in May 2023 with a BA in mathematics and a minor in education.
+Jessamyn (rhymes with specimen) is a mathematician with a non-traditional background.
+After a ten-year career in knitting and textiles, they returned to school in summer 2018 to pursue an interest in mathematics and graduated from Rutgers University in August 2023 with a Bachelor of Arts and a minor in education.
+They are now at the University of Denver, pursuing a PhD.

 I ascribe to these four axioms of mathematics, from Federico Ardila: